Police say criminals like Apple iPhones because of encryption

 The law enforcement groups said in their brief that Apple's stance poses a grave threat to investigations across the country.

-The latest request is different, Apple says, because it requires them to crack a phone with a software tool that does not currently exist.
+The San Bernardino request is different, Apple says, because it requires them to crack a phone with a software tool that does not currently exist.

-(Additional reporting by Alex Dobuzinskis in Los Angeles; Editing by Andrew Hay)
+Law enforcement officials have said that Rizwan Farook and his wife, Tashfeen Malik, were inspired by Islamist militants when they shot and killed 14 people and wounded 22 others on Dec.
+2 at a holiday party in San Bernardino.
+Farook and Malik were later killed in a shootout with police, and the FBI said it wants to read the data on Farook's work phone to investigate any links with militant groups.